 While he admitted to using another player’s account to take part in the recreational home game, Cates also noted that he wasn’t the only player to do so.

 “I thought since many on the site were using pros to play for them (which was clear by the uniquely high level of play) at the time, it felt acceptable for me to be playing,” he wrote in a statement on the matter.

 GG Poker Confiscates $1.1 Million From Cheaters

-Poker solvers (also known as Real Time Assistance software) is becoming a major threat in the online poker world.
+Poker solvers (also known as Real Time Assistance software) is becoming a major threat in the online poker world, even to HUD-blocking sites like Ignition Poker.
 Recently, Fedor Kruse was accused by his roommates for using an RTA to play poker, and poker trainer Matt Berkey noted that this type of cheating is happening on a much larger scale.

 This definitely seems to be the case, as GG Poker recently confiscated over $1 million from accounts that were found to be using real-time solvers.
 40 accounts were banned and a further 40 received warnings.
 Players who were affected by those cheating were refunded a total of $1,175,305.

 There are still three months left in 2020, so there’s plenty of time for poker players to get into even more sticky situations this year.
 However, we hope that things will stay relatively calm in the coming months.